kdoelling1919/palettesNYU/README.md

 git clone https://github.com/kdoelling1919/palettesNYU.git
 ```

+Using this method will allow for much easier updating if changes are made to the package.

 ### Inkscape
+**Please note:** You must have Inkscape installed already for this to work.
+If you haven't installed Inkscape yet, please go to the [Inkscape website](https://inkscape.org/en/) and follow installation instructions.

 You can then add these palettes into the Inkscape palette directory.
 On Mac, this directory is often found in the ```~/.config``` folder but may have been moved elsewhere.
 If it is in the usual place, then you can use the following command in the command line to copy your new .gpl files over.
 Otherwise, you will need to replace the last path in the command with the correct directory.

 ```